AnggaR96s/Reforestation/README.md

-## What musical instrument is found in the bathroom?
-A tuba toothpaste.
+## What has three letters and starts with gas?
+A Car.